 In the next section, open COLORS.
 You’ll see one default color already chosen.
 Click on Select Color to open all color options.
 You can choose a color by dragging around the selector, by choosing a box at the bottom, or by entering a color code.

 I highly suggest you set up a brand Kit on Canva and have your colors chosen to keep your blog, social media covers, and images all in sync with your brand colors.
-Click here to learn more about setting up a brand kit.

 The Header Image will appear above your menu.
 It’s a short image that is the width of the page.
 You can choose to not use one here if you want the area to remain white.